openshift/training/beta-3-setup.md

     https://github.com/CentOS/CentOS-Dockerfiles/tree/master/wordpress/centos7

-We've taken the content of this subfolder and placed it in the `beta2/wordpress` folder in the `training` repository.
-Let's run `ex generate` and see what
+We've taken the content of this subfolder and placed it in the GitHub `openshift/centos7-wordpress` repository.
+Let's run `osc new-app` and see what
 happens:

-    openshift ex generate --name=wordpress \
-    https://github.com/openshift/centos7-wordpress.git | python -m json.tool
+    osc new-app https://github.com/openshift/centos7-wordpress.git -o yaml

 This all looks good for now.